solita/jenkins-ansible-demo/README.md

 3. Run `vagrant provision` to update Jenkins' configuration.

+4. GOTO 2 until you're happy with your changes.

 ## Moving the configuration to real servers

 1. Edit the inventories `environments/<ci|qa|prod>/inventory` and replace